Suicide

 Essex Partnership NHS Foundation Trust

-Concerns summary A lack of compulsory training on the Dual Diagnosis pathway, poor communication, and an inefficient system for the Frontline Resolution Team to manage caseloads and follow up referrals led to significant care failures.
+Concerns summary (AI summary) A lack of compulsory training on the Dual Diagnosis pathway, poor communication, and an inefficient system for the Frontline Resolution Team to manage caseloads and follow up referrals led to significant care failures.

 Malcolm Taylor